Author has written 25 stories for Twilight.

 I used to write a lot, in Italian and English, but not fiction.
 My field was environmental policies.
 In 2008 I got twilighted, bad, and discovered fan fiction.
 Albeit English is not my native language I managed to write over 20 stories for Twilight, posted on twilighted net (There my pen name is just Camilla), here and on A Different forest and TWCS.
 I have translated many of my fics in my own language, and some are posted here.

 Since, due to the Volturi, many authors set some scenes in Volterra or other places in Italy, and they insert bits of dialogue in Italian, I am helping with that.
 Mine is a hell of a language to master and mistakes are frequent.
 So, feel free to contact me for editing Italian: I'll be pleased to do it.
 A number of people in the Twilighted and ff communities have helped me with English, so ...
 In particular, for my last stories Stefanie, aka the hobbitivy, has been my incredible beta editor.
 My recent pre-readers are Meilleur Cafè, Raum, Jmolly and Miakuancha, wonderful ladies.

 Ah, by the way, the photo above is nothing much, but for the fact that I just got Rob's back when he was exiting the Cantine Redi after shooting a scene of New Moon in Montepulciano.
 I am a lousy photograper, but I was there.

-And now, general comments on the saga and what is great in it:
+And now, a few general comments on the saga and what is great in it: